-Pregnancy Calculator or Pregnancy Due Date Calculator helps you estimate all important pregnancy dates including conception date, end of first trimester, end of the second trimester and of course due date, the date your baby will arrive.
+Pregnancy Calculator or Pregnancy Due Date Calculator or Pregnancy Confirm Calculator helps you estimate all important pregnancy dates including conception date, end of first trimester, end of the second trimester and of course due date, the date your baby will arrive.
 Below in the results, you will get your answers on your baby’s development, your symptoms, important to-do’s etc.

 Select the First Day of your Last Period

 How many babies are born on their pregnancy due dates?